AT&T vs Internet Providers in Mobile, AL

 Where AT&T Fiber Wins

-AT&T Fiber vs Spectrum
+AT&T Fiber vs Spectrum in Mobile

 Where Spectrum Falls Short